 My first step was to sand down the whole table.
 Normally when using chalk paint you don’t have to sand but this table had wood filler in so many places and needed to be leveled out so that there were no lumps and bumps after I painted it.
 Sanding the shiny surfaces also helped the chalk paint to go on easier.
 I sanded outside with my handsander and brought then brought the table inside to paint.

-While I was waiting for each coat of paint to dry, I went outside and sanded my boards (with 100 grit sand paper) that I was using for the top.
+While I was waiting for each coat of paint to dry, I went outside and sanded my boards with my hand sander (with 100 grit sand paper).
 I simply measured the top of the table and bought as many boards as I needed to allow for a couple inches of overhang on each side.
 I am using 1×6″ pine boards.
 When I went to buy them, I laid them all down on the floor in the store and lined them up the way that I wanted them to look on the table to make sure there was no warping and that they all fit snuggly together.

 When I had them all sanded and wiped down, I stained them.
 I used three parts White Wash Stain to one part Special Walnut Stain mixture to stain them.
 I wanted a lighter look for the top and this mixture gave me exactly what I was looking for.